 How old will I be when I first get my period?

 There is no way of knowing when your first period will come.
 It will probably arrive sometime between the ages of 9 and 15 years.
 But it may be earlier or later.
-Every girl is different.
+Every person is different.
 If you have not begun to menstruate by the time you are 17, talk to your doctor about it.
-Women usually stop having their periods between the ages of 45 and 55.
+People usually stop having their periods between the ages of 45 and 55.
 This is called menopause.

 Will I get period pain?

 Just before a period begins, you might feel an uncomfortable ache in the stomach or pelvic area.
 This can last for the first 12 hours.
-Some girls say they feel more bloated and heavy at this time.
-Some girls experience slight diarrhoea just before a period.
+Some people say they feel more bloated and heavy at this time.
+Some people experience slight diarrhoea just before a period.
 Constipation is common too.
 If this happens to you, drink more water, eat extra fruit and vegetables as well as wholemeal bread and cereals.
 Try to exercise regularly.
 You should not have to use laxatives.

-Some women and girls experience cramping and stomach pain during their periods.
+Some people experience cramping and stomach pain during their periods.
 If you do have pain during your period, try some stretches and exercise, or curl up with a heated wheat bag or a hot-water bottle on the painful area.
 If this doesn’t work, it is possible to take pain relief.
 Talk to a parent, doctor or the chemist about what kind of relief will be appropriate for you.

 During the days of your menstrual cycle when you are not bleeding, the cervix produces secretions or discharge.
 This is a small amount of fluid which keeps the walls of the vagina clean and slowly leaks to the outside.
 This fluid usually dries to a creamy yellow colour on your underwear.
 You might notice differences in these secretions at different times of your cycle.
 Sexual excitement also produces vaginal secretions.
 This is normal and healthy.